jamescoll/ijustspent/MILESTONES.md

 ## Milestone 0.0.14
 Committed implementation of JWT but not quite working yet.
 Need to refactor BasicUserService so that it returns only one user - this requires a mongoclient and this kind of code https://stackoverflow.com/questions/30625380/find-in-mongocollectiondocument

+## Milestone 0.0.15
+Authentication with bcrypt storing encrypted passwords now works. unit test added to test AuthenticationController.
+Auth is now 'good enough' to focus on something else.
+Later on an admin window for adding roles and users will be necessary but not now.
+Next focus on organizing the logic in the back end, tidying up the code, putting code headers on and static values and then get working on the Front end where the real fun will be